 STEP 2: Use the built-in functions

-STEP 3: First print original vector values
+STEP 3: First print the original values

 STEP 4: call max()